corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/ha-utilities.md

 ## Node certificate rotation tool

-This tool enables the reissuing of node legal identity keys and certificates, allowing for re-registration of a node (including a notary node) with a new certificate in the Network Map in {{< cenmlatestrelref "cenm/_index.md" "CENM" >}}.
+This tool reissues a node's legal identity keys and certificates.
+It re-registers the node, including a notary node, with a new certificate in the Network Map in {{< cenmlatestrelref "cenm/_index.md" "CENM" >}}.
-It reissues the keys and certificates within the same key provider, generating a new key pair for the node CA, sending a Certificate Signing Request to the CENM Identity Manager service, and then generating new node identity and TLS certificates around the renewed node CA certificate.
+It reissues the keys and certificates within the same key provider.
+It generates a new key pair for the node CA and sends a Certificate Signing Request to the CENM Identity Manager service.
+It then generates new node identity and TLS certificates around the renewed node CA certificate.
 Before running the tool, assign new aliases for the new keys in `node.conf`.
 Additionally, for a regular node, keep the old identity key available for signing by listing its alias in `previousIdentityKeyAliases`.

 ```hocon